How is data recovered from a failed Synology NAS?

 Array Reconstruction Fee

-Covers SHR/mdadm parameter detection, LVM reconstruction, virtual assembly from cloned images, and Btrfs or EXT4 filesystem extraction.
-The final figure depends on member count, RAID level, mixed-capacity SHR complexity, and whether snapshot traversal or NVMe cache merge is required.
+The array reconstruction fee is $400-$800.
+It covers SHR/mdadm parameter detection, LVM reconstruction, virtual assembly from cloned images, and Btrfs or EXT4 filesystem extraction.
+The final figure within that range depends on member count, RAID level, mixed-capacity SHR complexity, and whether snapshot traversal or NVMe cache merge is required.
+Confirmed at the free evaluation alongside per-member line items.

-On a typical four-bay DS920+ with one mechanically failed drive and three healthy members, the invoice itemizes one head-swap line, three firmware or file-system lines, and the array reconstruction fee.
-Compare that to the $10,000-plus bundle quotes that larger recovery shops hand out with no per-drive breakdown.
+On a typical four-bay DS920+ with one mechanically failed drive and three healthy members, the invoice itemizes one head-swap line, three firmware or file-system lines, and the array reconstruction fee of $400-$800.
+Every drive is priced as its own line so you can see exactly what each member required.

 No Data = No Charge.
 If we cannot recover usable data from your Synology, you owe nothing under our no-fix-no-fee guarantee.
 Optional return shipping is the only potential cost on an unsuccessful case.